derele/Eimeria_Lab/README.md

 ### 1.Information
 Eimeria_Lab repository

-This repository is for sorage of all !relevant material! on handling mice in our facilities and experiments conducted there.
+This repository is for storage of all !relevant material! on handling mice in our facilities and experiments conducted there.
-Each file should be named according to the tamplate of: ExperimentNumber_MonthYear_Pathogen_Neccessary_Information_Not_Too_Long.format
+Each file should be named according to the tamplate of:
+ExperimentNumber_MonthYear_Pathogen_Neccessary_Information_Not_Too_Long.format
 E.g.: E1_012017_Eim_Caecum_cDNA.csv
 E = Experiment, P = Passaging

+The current freezer inventory is number coded in /Eimeria_Lab/Freezers_inventory_022020.csv Coordinates of 3 numbers (x.x.x) representing 1) freezer, 2) tower within that freezer and 3) a row within that tower.
+Tower order is from left to right in a freezer.
+Therefore when counting a row, skip to beginning of next row at the end, continuing the numeric count.
+A "Z" pattern if you will.
+This should later extend to room 108 residing -20 freezers.

 Folders:
 data = Main folder containing 1_information Tables, 2_design Tables, 3_recording Tables

-	1_infromationTables = Usually large tables containing infromation on mice when they come in.
-Must contain "Strain", "Birth       date", "Sex", "HybridStatus".
+	1_infromationTables = Usually large tables containing information on mice when they come in.
+Must contain "Strain", "Birth_date", "Sex", "Hybrid_status".

-	2_designTables = Tables made based on 1_informationTables, showing the plan for infection experiments "InfectionStrain" and has to have added "EH_ID".
+	2_designTables = Tables made based on 1_informationTables, showing the plan for infection experiments "Infection_strain" and has to have added "EH_ID".
 Must at minimum contain columns from 1_informationTables specified above.

 	3_recordingTables = A large folder containing record tables of any measurements taken during experiments or passaging.
 	Only raw data should be contained here (work in progress) and named consistently.
 If many repeated measurements are taken (e.g. raw qPCR outputs), please make a folder dedicated to the raw data using the naming template above.
 However, each file in the folder should have a unique name.

 figures = A folder containing mostly R generated graphics of data processing, showing trends and distributions.
 Please label each file using the same template as everywhere else and don't forget to include Title, legend and axis names.

 Check redundancy of your own figures and delete/replace appropriately.
 Basic descriptive graphics are ok but a more focused one should be kept for the manuscript repos.

 mouse_paperwork_mandatory = This folder contains all the necessary files for setting up an infection experiment in our mouse facilities.
 There is a complete protocol for animal handling, sampling, euqipment and facility handling.
 Accompanied by a cage placement template to keep a full track of experimental setup and a !Score Sheet! for each mouse to keep track of animal health.
 This sheet is a legal requirement that we must fulfill as per our animal handling license.

 R = This folder contains data processing scripts for our experiments.
 Here you can find all the necessary code for how previous work was processed and help yourself to useful functions to make your analysis easier and !replicable!.